SabriAbunozha/Projects/Blue team Lab/Part_One.md

-This project is aimed at building a full blue team including Firewalls, Network topology, Antivirus, SIEM, EDR, and more using virtualization we can do all of that in this project We are going to have 5 different VLANs for this project
+This project is aimed at building a full blue team including Firewalls, Network topology, Antivirus, SIEM, EDR, and more using virtualization we can do all of that,
+We are going to have 5 different VLANs for this project

 1. VLAN 1: management VLAN which we can access the firewall from